SharePoint/sp-dev-docs/docs/general-development/step-3-deploying-and-enabling-udfs.md

 2. Under **Excel Services Settings**, click **User-defined function assemblies**.

-3. On the Excel Services User-Defined Functions page, click **Add User-Defined Function** to open the Excel ****Services Add User-Defined Function Assembly page.
+3. On the Excel Services User-Defined Functions page, click **Add User-Defined Function** to open the ExcelServices Add User-Defined Function Assembly page.

 4. In the **Assembly** box, type the path to the SampleUdf.dll assembly.
 In this example, it would be _C:\\UDFs\\SampleUdf.dll_.